 Getting to Campbell River

 Campbell River is the gateway to the north end of Vancouver Island and is the last central town before the rugged wilderness takes over.
-Campbell River lies on the shores of the Discovery Passage and acts as a hub for transportation to the small homesteading Discovery Islands such as Quadra, Cortes, and Savory Island.
+Campbell River lies on the shores of the Discovery Passage and acts as a hub for transportation to the small homesteading Discovery Islands such as Quadra, Cortes, and Savary Island.
 Accessing Campbell River has never been easier with the development of the new Inland Highway 19 A. Driving times from Nanaimo are just shy of 2 hours and 3.5 hours from Victoria.
 Campbell River’s two airports service the more remote communities in the area via helicopter and floatplane.
 Meanwhile, flights to Vancouver run daily and are only 35 minutes.

 Campbell River is located at the mouth of, you guessed it, the Campbell River!
 This major salmon Bearing stream runs right through town into the Campbell River Estuary providing ecologic, economic, and recreational importance.
 Campbell River is in the center of both Vancouver Islands Mountain Resorts.
-The year-round Mountain Washing Mountain Resort is only an hour away, and meanwhile, the lesser-known Mount Cain further North is only an hour and a half away.
+The year-round Mountain Washington Resort is only an hour away, and meanwhile, the lesser-known Mount Cain further North is only an hour and a half away.
 Campbell River also has Strathcona Provincial Park in its backyard.
 This is the oldest Provincial Park in B.C. and has the tallest mountains on Vancouver Island.

 Campbell River Weather